Maia Elisabeth Sørensen

 “In my films I tell stories through movement, both as a visual aspect in front of the camera and as a tool for camera, editing and sound.
 Whether I work with documentary, fiction or art film, my aim is to give the audience a kinaesthetic experience.

 The stories I tell evolve around my curiosity of how people experience the world differently.
-Sometimes, these differences cause misunderstandings resonating with loneliness, beauty and humour, which is reflected in most of my works.
-I like the balance between sadness and humour, as this contrast creates a space for a nuanced emotional experience.
+Sometimes, these differences cause misunderstandings resonating with loneliness, beauty and humor, which is reflected in most of my works.
+I like the balance between sadness and humor, as this contrast creates a space for a nuanced emotional experience.